50+ Books About Mexico For Travelers & History Buffs

 The story spans almost a hundred years as we watch the development of the countryside and what is to become one of Mexico’s most important industrial cities.
 This is a romanticized history but it is thought-provoking nonetheless.
 While I understand there were plenty of atrocities by the hacienda owners, these landed elites are good people and it is the revolution that creates conflict.

 I mentioned in the introduction that writing a blog has convinced me to read more.
-Not only to read more but different styles of literature that I may not have picked up in my youth.
-Thrillers and horror have never been by genre but Silvia Moreno-Garcia is winning me over.
+Not only to read more, but also to read different styles of literature that I may not have picked up in my youth.
+Thrillers and horror have never been my genre, but Silvia Moreno-Garcia is winning me over.
 I may even pick up some Stephen King after this one.

 I am a sucker for an old detective story.
 The characters in Bernal’s classic noir mystery are as interesting as the setting.
 Mexico is going through major changes 40 years after the revolution.
 The revolution had been institutionalized and war veterans were replaced by college-educated kids that did not witness the conflict firsthand.